Crypto Adoption Around the World: France

 Regulatory Frameworks

-The high rate of adoption of cryptocurrency and other digital assets in France is largely influenced by their legalization by the Banque de France.
-In addition to regulation on licenses and taxes, the existing laws also caters to the protection of users and investors, which provides a safe environment for crypto transactions within the country.
+This adoption is now further bolstered by the EU-wide MiCA regulation, which provides a single, clear framework for the market.
+In addition to regulations on licenses and taxes, the existing laws also cater to the protection of users and investors, which provides a safe environment for crypto transactions within the country.

 Web3 Gaming Law

-In April 2024, the French government put in a new regulation, officially known as “jonum” which stands for “jeux à objets numériques monétisables”.
+In April 2024, the French government put in a new regulation, officially known as “jonum”, which stands for “jeux à objets numériques monétisables”.
 This regulation is for games with digital assets that can be monetized.

-The Jonum regulation aims at distinguishing web3 games from other online games such as casinos, particularly to protect minor players from gambling addiction.
+The Jonum regulation aims at distinguishing web3 games from other online game,s such as casinos, particularly to protect minor players from gambling addiction.
 Jonum is established as a three-year test model under the Securing and Regulating the Digital Space (SREN) Bill.

 Political Conditions

-The President of France, President Emmanuel Macron, is most known for his vow to make France a ‘start up’ nation.
+The President of France, President Emmanuel Macron, is most known for his vow to make France a ‘start-up’ nation.
 The progress and success of this vow is evident in the policies, particularly in the digital assets sector, which he has implemented since the start of his tenure in 2017.

 Cryptocurrency companies operating in France may also be impacted by the plans of the leading party, the New Popular Front (NPF), to increase tax rates.
-A massive exodus of crypto firms from France is likely to influence the adoption rate of crypto in the country.

 Conclusion

 France has one of the most progressive economies in the world.
 It has maintained a good pace through its legalization and regularization of digital assets.
 French laws pay special attention to the different components of digital assets, including their risks and hidden clauses.
-This ensures that French nationals are properly safeguarded against onchain fraud.
+This ensures that French nationals are properly safeguarded against on-chain fraud.

-The central bank of France has also shown its commitment to continually improving the French economy by ensuring that the booming digital financial sector is contributing to GDP, through taxes.
+The central bank of France has also shown its commitment to continually improving the French economy by ensuring that the booming digital financial sector is contributing to GDP through taxes.